Binge eating disorder: International Classification of Diseases

-The 2017 update to the American version of the ICD-10 includes BED under F50.81.
-ICD-11 may contain a dedicated entry (6B62), defining BED as frequent, recurrent episodes of binge eating (once a week or more over a period of several months) which are not regularly followed by inappropriate compensatory behaviors aimed at preventing weight gain.
+The 2017 update to the American version of the ICD-10 includes binge eating disorder (BED) under F50.81.
+ICD-11 may contain a dedicated entry (6B62), defining BED as frequent, recurrent episodes of binge eating occurring at least once a week or more over several months which are not regularly followed by inappropriate compensatory behaviors aimed at preventing weight gain.

 According to the World Health Organization's ICD-11 classification of BED, the severity of the disorder can be classified as mild (1-3 episodes/week), moderate (4-7 episodes/week), severe (8-13 episodes/week) and extreme (>14 episodes/week).

 Diagnostic and Statistical Manual

-Initially considered a topic for further research exploration, binge eating disorder was first included in the Diagnostic and Statistical Manual of Mental Disorders (DSM) in 1994 simply as a feature of eating disorder.
-In 2013 it gained formal recognition as a psychiatric condition in the DSM-5.
+Initially considered a subject for further research exploration, binge eating disorder was first included in the Diagnostic and Statistical Manual of Mental Disorders (DSM) in 1994, proposed a feature of an eating disorder.
+In 2013, it gained formal recognition as a psychiatric condition in the DSM-5.
 Until 2013, binge eating disorder was categorized as an Eating Disorder Not Otherwise Specified, an umbrella category for eating disorders that don't fall under the categories for anorexia nervosa or bulimia nervosa.
+Before DSM-5, Eating Disorder Not Otherwise Specified, which included BED, was diagnosed more often than both anorexia nervosa and bulimia nervosa.
 Because it was not a recognized psychiatric disorder in the DSM until 2013, it has been difficult to obtain insurance reimbursement for treatments.
 The disorder now has its own category under DSM-5, which outlines the signs and symptoms that must be present to classify a person's behavior as binge eating disorder.
 Studies have confirmed the high predictive value of these criteria for diagnosing BED.

-One study claims that the method for diagnosing BED is for a clinician to conduct a structured interview using the DSM-5 criteria or taking the Eating Disorder Examination.
+One study found that the method for diagnosing BED is for a clinician who typically diagnose using the DSM-5 criteria or taking the Eating Disorder Examination.
 The Structured Clinical Interview for DSM (SCID-5) takes no more than 75 minutes to complete and has a systematic approach which follows the DSM-5 criteria.
-The Eating Disorder Examination is a semi-structured interview which identifies the frequency of binges and associated eating disorder features.
+The Eating Disorder Examination is a semi-structured interview that identifies the frequency of binges and associated eating disorder features.

-Treatment
+The DSM-5 characterizes diagnosis under several categories—mild, moderate, severe, and extreme—each determined by the number of binges the patient exhibits per week.